At Home with Parables – Inside a Tradition House in Tayible

 Other resources you may be interested in:

-The Pure in Heart – The Beatitudes of JesusWho are “the pure in heart” in Matthew 5:8?
-Dr. Craig Blomberg explores the biblical...
+The Merciful – The Beatitudes of JesusWho are “the merciful” in Matthew 5:7?
+Dr. Craig Blomberg explores the biblical meaning and...